uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Interactive Media**
 	- Ensures volunteers are appropriate trained on the Oculus Rift and Kinect-controlled World Wide Telescope.
 - **Webmaster**
+	- Updates the AstroTours website with information for each tour.
 - **Filmographer**
+	- Films the talk at each AstroTour
 - **Photographer**
 - **Keynote Director (2)**